basho/basho_docs/source/languages/en/riak/ops/running/security.md

 ### Retrieving Information About a Single User

-You can retrieve all information about a specific user using the `print-user` command, which takes the form of `print-user`
+You can retrieve all information about a specific user using the `print-user` command, which takes the form of `riak-admin security print-user username`

 ### Add User